80 Fun Facts About Albania

 6. Mother Teresa is a notable figure in Albania.
 Due to changes in geography over the years, Mother Teresa is Albanian.
 She was born in Skopje, which is now in Macedonia.
 Despite that, she is one of the most coveted figures in the country.

-7. Mother Teresa is also the only Albanian to win a Nobel prize.
+7. Nobel Prize winner Mother Teresa is also the only Albanian to win a Nobel Peace Prize.

 8. There is a city in Albania with no traffic lights at all, not even one – Shkodra.
 This is also one of the oldest cities on the continent.

-9. Albania was under Ottoman rule, then Italian rule, then communists, Russians, and Chinese, and then they achieved independence.
-That’s some history and one of the most interesting facts about Albania.
+9. Albania was under Ottoman Turks rule, then Italian rule, then communists, Russians, and Chinese, and then they achieved independence.
+That’s some rich history and one of the most interesting facts about Albania.

-10. Albania’s highest peak is Maje e Korabit, sometimes referred to as Golem Korab.
+10. Albania’s highest peak is Maje e Korabit, sometimes called Golem Korab.
 The peak is Macedonia’s highest, as it sits directly on the border.

-11. Tirana, the Albanian capital, has no McDonalds!
+11. Tirana, the capital of Albania, has no McDonalds!

-12. more Albanians currently live outside of Albania than those who live in it.
+12. more Albanians live outside of Albania than those who live there.

 13. A geleshes is a type of traditional Albanian hat that you will see in rural areas.
 This hat has no brim.

-15. Edi Rama, a politician and a painter, is responsible for the green look of the capital Tirana.
-He wanted to make the city natural and bright and not grey and dark like many cities that fell under communist rule.
+15. Edi Rama, a politician and a painter, is responsible for the green look of the capital city Tirana.
+He wanted to make the city natural and bright and not grey and dark like many cities that fell under the communist regime.

 16. Albania’s national dress is revered, and you’ll see it during essential celebrations.
 Most costumes have the Albanian eagle on them and are made of silk, wool, cotton, and embroidery.

-17. If you’re offered a glass of raki, approach with caution!
+17. If you’re offered a raki glass, approach cautiously!
 Raki is an Albanian national drink and a very potent alcoholic beverage.
 If you drink it from a bar, you’re usually relatively safe, but if you partake in the homemade version from local villages, you’ll probably have one sniff and be out cold – it’s powerful!

 18. The most common souvenir from Albania is a pair of opinga.
 This is the traditional Albanian shoe worn by both genders.

 19. The Albanian language is like no other.
-While it is Classe as a European language, it has several different dialects, with the most common being Gheg and Tosk.
+While it is classed as one of the European languages, it has several different dialects, with the most common being Gheg and Tosk.

 20. If you like coffee, you’ll get on well in Albania, as most people start their day with a strong cup of java.
-The most common you’ll see is Turkish coffee – beware, it’s extreme and very thick!
+Left over from Ottoman rule, the most common you’ll see is Turkish coffee – beware, it’s strong and very thick!

 21. After a haircut, you will likely get a slap on the neck.
 Don’t worry; it’s nothing personal, and the stylist is likely to mutter some words – me shëndet.
 This means your health and is a blessing!